Private Lessons & Workshops

 Q: What is a typical workshop like with you?

 A: I believe that if you enjoy what you’re doing, you do it well and learn at the same time.
 We are always learning.
 Photography is all about the way you use light, shapes and texture.
 In nature the best light is typically in the morning and late afternoon.
-Many times we gather well before sunrise and shoot well into the night.
+Quite often on my workshops we gather well before sunrise and shoot well into the night.
 We typically meet in the morning near our first objective where I lay out plans for the day based on real time circumstances.
 We will move about the area during the day taking advantage of conditions and breaking for lunch at a convenient time.
 I will suggest to you my thoughts on what each location offers.
 At that point I encourage you to make your own assessment and “work” to create your composition.
 During this time I will cover any questions and offer suggestions without hovering over you.
 Multi-day workshops feature a much wider gamut of photo opportunities, instruction and often much larger geographical territories.
 During Multi-Day workshops I set time aside for image review and editing suggestions.
 Additionally I offer image review and tutorials after my workshops continuing a relationship with my clients (now friends) in their on-going photographic evolution.

 Q: I took a workshop before but there were so many students the instructor hardly paid attention to me, I felt left out…